eguvenc/Pre-Configuration/Guake/README.md

 Guake is a dropdown terminal made for the GNOME desktop environment.
 Its style of window is based on an fps games, and one of its goals is be easy to reach.

 Guake is written mostly in python and has a little piece in C (global hotkeys stuff).
-The code is placed in the src directory.
-Files and images are in the data directory.
-Translation stuff is in the po directory.

 <a href="https://github.com/Guake/guake/">https://github.com/Guake/guake/</a>